medialab/hyphe/doc/api.md

  + _`webentity_id`_ (mandatory)
  + _`startmode`_ (optional, default: `"default"`)
  + _`categories`_ (optional, default: `false`)
+ + _`save_startpages`_ (optional, default: `false`)
  + _`corpus`_ (optional, default: `"--hyphe--"`)

  Returns a list of suggested startpages to crawl an existing WebEntity defined by its `webentity_id` using the "default" `startmode` defined for the `corpus` or one or an array of either the WebEntity's preset "startpages", "homepage" or "prefixes" or <N> most seen "pages-<N>".
 Returns them categorised by type of source if "categories" is set to true.
+Will save them into the webentity if `save_startpages` is True.

 - __`crawl_webentity`:__